ccrome/button/README.md

 Connect to the device via USB Serial (CDC).
 The device provides a command-line interface with the following commands:

 #### `show`
 Display the current macro value.

-If the macro contains Unicode or newlines, it will be shown as base64-encoded.
+- If the macro contains non-ASCII bytes or literal newlines, it will be shown as base64-encoded (`base64:...`).
+- Otherwise it is printed as a single line using escapes for control keys (so it is safe to copy/paste).

 #### `prog <value>`
 Program a new macro value.
 For ASCII-only text: